erhardsc/bannigrin/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = 1.6 =
 * Add support for https protocol
 = 1.5.3 =
-* Support for swedish specific characters.
-= 1.5.2 =
+* Support for swedish specific characters on captions of Instagram feed on website = 1.5.2 =
 * Bug for utf8 4-byte (mobile emoticon) Fixed
 = 1.5.1 =
 * Bugs Fix
 = 1.5 =
-* Fix shortcode use and setting saving
-= 1.4 =
+* Fix shortcode use and setting saving - Instagram feed on website = 1.4 =
-* Fix warning for empty hashtag value
-= 1.3 =
+* Fix warning for empty hashtag value on Instagram feed on website = 1.3 =
 * Bux Fix
 = 1.2 =